asdfzxcvbn/altSourceConverter/README.md

 # altSourceConverter
-convert "esign-style" repos to AltSource format, tested on apptesters repo and my repo!
+convert "esign-style" repos to AltSource format, tested on the apptesters repo, eeveespotify repo, and my repo!

+this can come in helpful in the case you want to explore the repo with [altsource-viewer](https://github.com/therealFoxster/altsource-viewer), or just make a repo compatible with altstore (hopefully...)

 ## building
 install [nim](https://nim-lang.org/), then clone this repo, and build with: